RadiFr3Y/podcast/README.md

 Api Podcast Website Project

 ## descriptiong
 In this project, I created a small website called podcast (back-end).
-The features of this satellite are as follows:
+The features of this repo are as follows:
 - Django Dynamic Web
 - JWT
 - API for all of Models and Views